Best Puppy Training Pads

 If you’re working long hours and there’s no one home to take your pet out for a walk while you work, it would be smart to leave them a puppy training pad so they could have a spot to go potty if the need arises.
 Housebroken dogs will “keep it in” even if it means waiting for the better part of the day, so it would be cruel to make them go through that ordeal if you know there’s a convenient and a mess-free alternative to taking them out to do their business.
 A pee pad could come in handy for those days when you know your pet will have to wait a bit longer for your return.

-It’s not only pee that puppy training pads could protect your floors from- and pee is not the only type of wet mess our dogs can make.
+It’s not only pee that puppy training pads could protect your floors from – and pee is not the only type of wet mess our dogs can make.
 If your pet regularly spills water, place a puppy training pad to keep your floors dry.
 Similarly, you could keep a pee pad near your front door so you could wipe your dog’s paws from snow and mud before entering.
+Likewise, certain breeds are proper droolers, and this can begin in earnest quite early on.
+Pads can help here too.

 What to look for in puppy training pads

-This is the most important feature- you want a pee pad to be able to hold your pet’s urine without leaking right away.
-Opt for highly absorbent pads with large capacities–some can hold up to 3 cups of urine comfortably!
+This is the most important feature – you want a pee pad to be able to hold your pet’s urine without leaking right away.
+Opt for highly absorbent pads with large capacities – some can hold up to 3 cups of urine comfortably!
+And if you find an offer that also manages to add smell neutralization or attractants, you will have an irreplaceable helping hand while training your pup to go potty.

-Not all dogs will be too crazy about using the pee pad to go potty–they might be used to going outside only or simply find every other part of the room more interesting to pee on than the pad itself.
-In this case, attractants are a must: these can be pheromones, ammonia or other dog-enticing scents that will make your puppy want to use the training pad.
+Not all dogs will be too crazy about using the pee pad to go potty – they might be used to going outside only or simply find every other part of the room more interesting to pee on than the pad itself.
+Also, some pups can be surprisingly stubborn, making training difficult.
+In this case, attractants are a must: these can be pheromones, ammonia or other dog enticing scents that will make your puppy want to use the training pad.
+Training pads with attractants can be a true game changer if you are not too successful with other, ordinary pads.

 Your floors might stay dry when your pet uses the pee pad, but what about the smell of urine?
-Go for puppy training pads that have odor-neutralizing properties or come fragranced to mask the smell–but be warned, these fake perfumes might deter your pooch from using the pad.
+Go for puppy training pads that have odor neutralizing properties or come fragranced to mask the smell – but be warned, these fake perfumes might deter your pooch from using the pad.
+Still, if you introduced them carefully and early on, your pup will ease into them and the fragrance won’t be an issue.
+But for you it will be a welcome feature – masking that pee smell with surprising ease and putting an end to the nasty and smelly surprises.

-Flimsy cheap pee pads are not always leak-proof and can easily rip if your pet is a bit destructive, so be sure to go for sturdier, well-made pads that will do the job of holding in the urine and not disintegrate with the slightest tear.
+Flimsy cheap pee pads are not always leak proof and can easily rip if your pet is a bit destructive, so be sure to go for sturdier, well made pads that will do the job of holding in the urine and not disintegrate with the slightest tear.
 Similarly, you can opt for reusable pee pads that can be washed and used over and over.
+This can be immensely helpful at the early stages of training – saving you plenty of time and money.
+And thanks to the durability, these pads will remain sturdy even after repeated washings.

-In case you plan on using puppy training pads on hardwood floors or tiles, you’ll need something that won’t move and slip around.
-Some pee pads come with adhesive backing precisely for these situations–the glue won’t leave marks on your floors but will keep the pad in place until it’s time to replace it.
+In case you plan on using puppy training pads on hardwood floors or tiles, you will definitely need something that won’t move and slip around.
+It ensures safety for both you and your dog.
+No one wants to accidentally slip on a pad and break something.
+Some pee pads come with adhesive backing precisely for these situations – the glue won’t leave marks on your floors but will keep the pad in place until it’s time to replace it.
+It is a safe, reliable, and smart solution to keep everything as safe as possible.

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.